CosmicSpectrum/Video-player/README.md

 self-contained as possible, and that the state was managed in a centralized manner to facilitate easy access and updates across different components.
 The only weak point of this design is the prop drilling of the video ref component that I personally don't like.
+Just a note, I should've use context to keep all video metadata shared between all components, I won't refactor due to time constraints.

 ### Volume Control